-Whether you’re negotiating your salary at a new job, asking for a pay raise or overseeing a business deal, negotiation is a skill that every professional needs – but it’s no easy feat.
+Whether you’re negotiating a salary in a new job, asking for a raise or negotiating a business deal, negotiating is a skill every professional needs – but it’s not as easy as it sounds.

-It can take a long time to reach an agreement no matter what you’re negotiating for, and ultimately, you might not even get what you want.
-That’s why it’s important to make sure you do everything the right way.
+It can take a long time to reach an agreement, no matter what you negotiate, and in the end you may not even get what you want.
+Therefore, it is important to ensure that you do everything the right way.
 Even the smallest mistakes can cost you success.

 Negotiations take time, especially if you want them to go smoothly.
 Take the time to establish a real relationship with the other party.
-Share a little piece of personal information that signals your openness and desire for connection.
-Doing so can shift a negotiation from an adversarial battle to a productive conversation.
-And don’t be afraid to build in pauses, as they can help everyone regain perspective and remove undue emotions
+Share a piece of personal information that signals your openness and desire to connect.
+If you do, the negotiation can move from a hostile fight to a productive conversation.
+Don’t be afraid to incorporate pauses, as they can help everyone regain perspective and remove undue emotion.

-It can be easy to let your emotions get the better of you during a negotiation, especially if it’s something that affects you.
-Challenge yourself to turn moments where you feel attacked and defensive into moments of curiosity where you can gain feedback.
-Emotion can easily be used against you in a negotiation.
+It can be easy to let your emotions get the better of you during a negotiation, especially if it’s something that affects you personally.
+But beware – too much emotion can hurt your productivity.
+Challenge yourself to turn moments where you feel challenged and defensive into moments of curiosity where you can get feedback.
+Emotions can easily be used against you in negotiations.

-Negotiating is a long, tiring and stressful process, but agreeing to a deal just to get a deal isn’t good, no matter what side you’re on.
-It’s important to remember that a deal isn’t necessarily better than no deal.
+Negotiation is a long, tedious and stressful process, but agreeing to a deal just to get a deal is not good, no matter which side you are on.
+It is important to remember that some agreement is not necessarily better than none.

-If you’re lucky enough to have the upper hand during the negotiation, don’t take advantage of it too much.
-Think about the consequences of overnegotiating beforehand.
-Don’t put yourself in a position where you can’t go back to a relationship because you overleveraged
+If you are lucky enough to have the upper hand during the negotiation, don’t take too much advantage of it.
+Think beforehand about the consequences of excessive bargaining.
+Don’t put yourself in a position where you can’t go back because you’ve negotiated too much.